oils-for-unix/oils/doc/word-language.md

 There are some limitations and differences:

-- They're only supported when Oil is built with GNU libc.
+- Extended globs are supported only when Oil is built with GNU libc.
   - GNU libc has the `FNM_EXTMATCH` extension to `fnmatch()`.
 Unlike bash and mksh, Oil doesn't implement its own extended glob matcher.
 - They're more **static**, like in `mksh`.
 When an extended glob appears in a